wp-plugins/google-cloud-print-library/readme.txt

 = Got any other interesting tools? =

-Please check out the very popular UpdraftPlus backup plugin (http://updraftplus.com), my profile page (http://profiles.wordpress.org/DavidAnderson), and for command-line users, WordShell (http://wordshell.net).
+Please check out the very popular UpdraftPlus backup plugin (https://updraftplus.com), my profile page (http://profiles.wordpress.org/DavidAnderson), and for command-line users, WordShell (http://wordshell.net).

 == Changelog ==

+= 0.4.3 - 20/Aug/2015 =
+* TWEAK: Remove a CSS class from the admin notice that caused some themes to not show it.

 = 0.4.2 - 01/Aug/2015 =
 * Tested/compatible with WordPress 4.3